Paulopacads/video-decompression-and-display/README.md

 - --video (-v): path of the video to use
 - --framerate (-f): force the image per seconds of the display
 - --ppm (-p): render all ppm of the video in the folder ppm/
+- --more: add the options you want for mpeg2dec